 It's the state song of Washington and "International Louie Louie Day" is celebrated in Tacoma every year on Richard Berry's birthday.
 From 2003 to 2012, there was even a summer music festival in Tacoma, Washington called, "LouieFest," which ended with 1,000 guitars playing "Louie Louie" all together.

-Tragically, Richard Berry never profited from any of this success.
+Tragically, for most of his life Richard Berry never profited from any of his song's success.
 As we mentioned, he sold all of his rights to all of his songs for $750 back in 1959.

 As he grew older, and musical tastes changed, Richard fell on extremely hard times.
 By the mid-80s, he was living on welfare at his mother's house in South Central LA, and had basically disappeared into obscurity.
 Then something amazing happened.

-A lawsuit was launched against the current rights holders and when it became abundantly clear that Richard's case was solid, a settlement was reached.
+A lawsuit was launched against the rights holders and when it became abundantly clear that Richard's case was solid, a settlement was reached.
 Within months, Berry was a multi-multi-millionaire.
-The amount of money he received has not been published, but it was reportedly somewhere between $20 million and $25 million.
+The amount of money he received has not been published, but it was reportedly somewhere between…

 While he didn't receive the recognition he deserved when he was in his prime, it is good to know that he enjoyed a resurgence in popularity in his later years.
 "Louie Louie" is widely recognized as one of the most influential tracks ever recorded, and like all great art, it continues to enchant generation after generation.
 Only time will tell how far Richard Berry's 50s tune will ultimately go.